aninah/coursetimation/README.md

 - throw course list into a database for easier querying
 - create tentative calculations object framework
 - create CompSci object

-#### next on the agenda:
+- split logic into appropriate files
+- create easy way of generating requirements lists
+	- may involve querying db. for example maybe take in requirement that is cs220+, and use db query to get all cs classes at 220 and above
 - finish calculations code for CS
 - finish calculations code

+#### next on the agenda:
+- edit concentrations to be able to take in a "range" of classes?
 - test how_many_satisfy method
-- create easy way of generating requirements lists
-	- may involve querying db. for example maybe take in requirement that is cs220+, and use db query to get all cs classes at 220 and above
 - create concentrations list